Address: Moyglare Road

 Two of my students have in recent years won the Leargas National Language Learner award.
 This award recognises exceptional achievements in the area of Language Learning.
 Other students have won national awards for literary translations.
 I also run the European Commission Juvenes Translatores competition in the school.
 One of the most important events in the school calendar is the annual Language & Culture Day, which I organise each year.
 In November 2016 40 countries and 32 languages were repres

-I have been involved in a number of etwinning projects and have recently completed a Teaching Academy course on "Managing Diversity in Classrooms.
+I have been involved in a number of etwinning projects and have recently (2016) completed a Teaching Academy course on "Managing Diversity in Classrooms.
+In Nov 2017 I completed (again on Teacher Academy, SEG platform) a course on "Effective Parental Engagement for Student Learning"

 I would like to be engaged at European level with initiatives that support language diversity, multilingualism and plurilingualism in schools.
 These are essential supports for the successful integration of newcomer/migrant students.
 I would also like to continue to encourage Irish students to strengthen and expand their repertoire of language skills.